 When it comes to model airplanes, there are a lot of different colors and finishes you can choose from.
-But how do you know which paint is right for your model?
+There are different types of paints available in the market like acrylic paint, watercolor paint, etc. But how do you know which paint is right for your model?
 Here are a few tips to help you pick the right paint for your plane.

 Pick A Color